 and Calculus II

-Students are required to complete a total of three (3) Program Electives from DPR/IMM/NET.
-Recommended DPR/IMM/NET courses to choose from the following options:
+Students are required to complete a total of three (3) Program Electives from CS/IMM/NET.
+Recommended CS/IMM/NET courses to choose from the following options:

 |IMM 110||Multimedia Graphics & Design||3|